jgarff/rpi_ws281x/README.md

 - That's it.
 You should see a moving rainbow scroll across the display.

+### Limitations:

+Since this library and the onboard Raspberry Pi audio both use the PWM, they cannot be used together.
+You will need to blacklist the Broadcom audio kernel module.
+Some distributions use audio by default, even if nothing is being played.
+If audio is needed, you can use a USB audio device instead.

 ### Usage:

 The API is very simple.
 Make sure to create and initialize the ws2811_t